How to Connect Yale Smart Devices to Apple HomeKit

 Remote/ Wi-Fi No Response

 You need to ensure the Apple Bridge connectivity.
-If you are unable to resolve, check if you can connect the lock over HomeKit in the Bluetooth range:
+If you are unable to resolve, check if you can connect the lock over Apple HomeKit in the Bluetooth range:

 - If Bluetooth works, the Apple Hub might be causing the problem.
 First ensure if the hub is working and is in the Bluetooth range of the lock.